 During World War II, Nippon Gakki Co., Ltd. (founded in 1897, presently Yamaha Corporation), the company from which Yamaha Motor was later spun off, was assigned to apply its technologies in musical instrument manufacturing to the production of propellers for military aircraft.
 After the War ended, the company sought ways to use its manufacturing facilities for peaceful ends.
 Eventually, it entered the motorcycle business as the motorcycle manufacturing division of Nippon Gakki.
-The company's first motorcycle model, the YA-I, got off to a successful start, winning in its debut entries at Japan's top two motorcycle races at the time, while also receiving high acclaim for its product quality.
-To scale up production and market the YA-1, Yamaha Motor Co., Ltd. was established.
-Some years later, in 1961, Yamaha entered its first World GP race.
-Since then and to this day, Yamaha has continued to challenge itself on the racing scene, making the art of engineering based on technologies and know-how a hallmark of the Yamaha brand.
+The company's first motorcycle model, the YA-I,

+Yamaha has continued to challenge itself on the racing scene, making the art of engineering based on technologies and know-how a hall-mark of the Yamaha brand.
+Current Business and Market Conditions Japan For the market as a whole, scooters with an engine displacement of